 - Whether pets are allowed on furniture or beds

 As a general rule, dogs should always be kept on a leash while walking through common areas of the hotel, not to mention when walking through the car park.
+Plus always clean up after your pet.

 8. Leaving Your Pet in Your Room

 If you are permitted to leave your pet in your room, carefully consider whether your pet is okay with this arrangement as well.
 If your pet is used to being left alone in your apartment, and they are comfortable with being in a foreign place, it might be suitable.
-When staying with your pet for the first time in a hotel, don’t consider it.
+If staying with your pet for the first time in a hotel, don’t consider it.

 If you have been provided with a door sign saying that my pet or dog has been left in the room, leave this on the door.
 Alternatively, leave the usual do-not-disturb sign on the door.
 You may also need to make special arrangements with house keeping, or cancel house keeping.